 r/ArchaeologyZone is a subreddit with 8k members.
-The most common kinds of discussions are news and advice requests, and the community frequently discusses archaeology, ancient, discovery, mines, and discovered.
+The most common kinds of discussions are advice requests and self-promotion, and the community frequently discusses archaeology, ancient, discovery, mines, and discovered.

 Archaeology is the study of the past by finding the remains left behind by people who lived in the past.
 Archaeologists try to work out what the remains mean.
 These can include old coins, tools, houses, and even people’s garbage.